Cat - Teacher #3289

 Special Skills and Training

-Growing up, my mother would teach me piano and I would teach my three younger siblings the violin and other instruments.
-I have participated in music festivals such as the Northshore Music Festival, and have played for various events.
+Growing up, Cat’s mother taught her piano and she taught three younger siblings the violin and other instruments.
+She has participated in music festivals such as the Northshore Music Festival, and has played for various events.
 I have completed practical and written Violin, Harmony, History and Rudiments RCM exams.
-I have commissioned works including specific requests for weddings.
-I also enjoy playing with other musicians in genres such as jazz bands, rock bands, and have played in musical theater pit bands.
-I am open to exploring other genres other than classical with my students if they would like!
-I also enjoy creating musical content online including violin tips and covers, which further enriches my teaching methods.
+She has commissioned works including specific requests for tracks, film, and weddings.
+When she is not teaching, she enjoys recording and performing with other musicians in ensembles such as her piano/violin chamber group “Eclipse Duo” and other bands such as bluegrass bands, jazz bands, metal bands, and musical theater pit bands.
+Having been featured on the Flo Rida tour and shared the stage with many other artists, she is passionate about bringing her classical sound to non-conventional spaces.
+She loves exploring non-classical genres with her students and delving into electric violin, but will always teach classical.
+Cat enjoys creating musical content online including violin tips and covers.

 Rates